 - Lime wedges (to serve - optional)

-- Combine Meat and Marinade ingredients and set aside for at least 20 minutes, or freeze.
+- Combine Meat and Marinade ingredients and set aside for at least 1 hour, up to 24 hours.
+(Note 4)

 - Combine the Nuoc Cham ingredients and mix well to dissolve the sugar.
 Adjust to your taste (spiciness, lime, sweetness) and set aside.